LukoJohnson/alltheguides/docs/mods/ae2/README.md

 ### Channels
 Probably the biggest complaint right at the beginning: **Channels**.
 Channels arent as much of a problem as so many people make it seem.

-You can easily get thousands of Channels and when using P2P, moving all those Channels isn't much of an issue as well.
+You can easily get thousands of Channels, and when using P2P, moving all those Channels isn't much of an issue as well.

 For more info on channels, check [Channels](channels.md)